Dana Shires: Founding of LifeLink Foundation

 In 1982, Dr. Shires and Alex de Quesada, a colleague in the research and development of Gatorade, started the LifeLink Foundation in Tampa, Florida.
 According to the organization's mission statement, LifeLink is "dedicated to the recovery of life-saving and life-enhancing organs and tissue for transplantation therapy."
 As of 2001, LifeLink had a staff of 21 doctors, and performed more than 300 heart, kidney, liver and pancreas transplants per year.
 The recipients of these organs are often patients who are indigent.
 Dr. Shires has said, "We've done a lot of good things for people with the [Gatorade] money, and we're grateful for that."
 In 2012, Dr. Shires serves as LifeLink's Chairman of the Board.
 His son, Dan, serves as Executive Vice President of LifeLink Tissue Bank, one of six divisions operating under the LifeLink Foundation umbrella.

 Family

 Dr. Shires has eight children and sixteen grandchildren.
-He enjoys relaxing at a country home in Sidney Peak Ranch, CO where Dr. Shires sits in a big massage chair and loves the hot tub.
+He enjoys relaxing at a country home in Sidney Peak Ranch, CO.